aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xls-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLS to DOC on Android via Java or Online App" h2="Transform XLS to DOC within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLS to DOC conversion feature inside your Android applications.
-In the first step you can export XLS to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to DOC.
+Aspose.Total for Android via Java is a comprehensive package of powerful File Automation APIs that can be used to integrate XLS to DOC conversion feature into Android applications.
+The process involves two steps, the first of which is to export XLS to PDF using Aspose.Cells for Android via Java.
+This API provides a wide range of features such as creating, manipulating, and converting spreadsheets.
+It also supports a variety of file formats, including XLS, XLSX, CSV, and ODS.

+The second step is to convert the PDF to DOC using Aspose.PDF for Android via Java.
+This API provides a comprehensive set of features for creating, manipulating, and converting PDF documents.
+It supports a variety of file formats, including PDF, XPS, and HTML.
+It also provides features such as text extraction, document signing, and form filling.

+By using Aspose.Total for Android via Java, you can easily integrate XLS to DOC conversion feature into your Android applications.
+It is a powerful and reliable package of APIs that can help you automate file processing tasks with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}